design-automation/gs-json/README.md

 VERTICES, WIRES and SHELLS can be instantiated as geometric entities.

+### POINT Entities
+The base data to which everything else is connected is a set of points in space.

 ### WIRE Entities
 Each WIRE has:
 * a set of connected EDGES (implicit), each of which has